mrd0x/EvilSelenium/README.md

 * Download & exfiltrate files
 * Add SSH keys to GitHub

-Easily extend the existing functionality to suit your needs (e.g. Download files from the user's GDrive/OneDrive).
+Or extend the existing functionality to suit your needs (e.g. Download files from the user's GDrive/OneDrive).

 # Note

 1. When this tool is run it will terminate any existing Chrome processes in order to be able to run with the user's Chrome profile which has the passwords & active sessions.

 2. I built this tool in about a week & I didn't run as many tests as I should therefore there may be some bugs.

+3. Selenium modules are not always stable.
+Due to the constant changes in websites some modules may occasionally break.
+I'll try my best to maintain the existing modules to ensure they work as intended but you've been warned.

 # Usage